-- 2024 start of free entry pilot at Jersey Museum in support of inclusive access; - 2024 start of intangible cultural heritage inventory programme in anticipation of extension of relevant international convention to Jersey; - 2024 expansion of education service to reach approx. 14k students contacts annually; - 2024 redisplay of permanent exhibition at Jersey Museum and temporary exhibition programmes in new spaces in Art Gallery, La Hougue Bie and Hamptonne.
+- 2023 introduction of year-round opening at visitor sites in support of visitor economy, which has continued in 2024; - 2024 start of free entry pilot at Jersey Museum in support of inclusive access; - 2024 start of intangible cultural heritage inventory programme in anticipation of extension of relevant international convention to Jersey; - 2024 expansion of education service to reach approx. 14k students contacts annually; - 2024 redisplay of permanent exhibition at Jersey Museum and temporary exhibition programmes in new spaces in the Art Gallery, La Hougue Bie and Hamptonne.